Polkadot-Blockchain-Academy/pba-book/content/economics/collective-decision-making/slides.md

 <pba-flex center>

 - A dictatorship system is captured by definition.
-- A majority vote can lead to capture<br/>if the minority's opinion is consistently ignored.<br/>
+- A majority vote can lead to capture<br />if the minority's opinion is consistently ignored.<br />
   Known as "tyranny of the majority".
 - It can affect legitimacy.